 I’ve never been much of a flower person.
 I’ve let Virginia do the work of encouraging things to grow and be beautiful, and I water, yank up weeds and prune when things get unruly.
 But last year, I decided to try my hand at it.
 I dug out a garden in our backyard and planted a bunch of sunflowers.

 It was a disaster.
 The ground I chose was wet and the soil poor.
 We’ve been told that our yard was once a junkyard and I believe it; when it rains enough, you’ll see a sheen of oil pool on the standing water like something from The Beverly Hillbillies.
-This is not rich soil, though a business called Soil Rich site behind the treeline in our yard.
-The few plants that grew even a few inches tall were consumed quickly by creatures large and small.
+This is not rich soil, though a business called Soil Rich sits behind the treeline in our yard.
+The few plants that grow even a few inches tall have been consumed quickly by various critters.

 This year, I decided, would be different.